kkkraj/affirmations-api/README.md

 # Affirmations API

-A simple and lightweight API for managing positive affirmations, built with Sinatra and Ruby.
+A powerful and comprehensive API for managing positive affirmations, built with Sinatra and Ruby.

 ## Features

+- **500+ Affirmations**: Comprehensive collection of positive affirmations
 - **CRUD Operations**: Create, read, update, and delete affirmations
 - **Random Affirmations**: Get a random affirmation for daily inspiration
 - **Category Filtering**: Filter affirmations by category
 - **RESTful API**: Clean and intuitive REST endpoints
+- **JSON File Storage**: Loads affirmations from a structured JSON file
-- **In-Memory Storage**: Simple and fast, no database setup required
+- **In-Memory Processing**: Fast and efficient data handling
 - **JSON API**: All responses in JSON format

 ## Quick Start